 Is Your Website Purpose Driven?

-You website should have specific purpose(s) that can be measured.
-A website will inevitably serve your organization in many ways but it is critical to be able to clarify the purpose of your website so you can verify whether it meets that purpose.
+Is your website a purpose driven website?
+Sounds like a corny question from a self-help book, doesn’t it?
+But in reality, many websites today are “happenstance-driven” rather than purpose-driven.
+Your website should have specific purpose(s) that can be measured.
+A website will inevitably serve your organization in many ways, but it is critical to clarify the purpose of your website so you can verify whether it meets that purpose.

 What is a Happenstance Website?